decretist/Dissertation/Chapter3/chapter3.markdown

 methodology and terminology, as they have been codified from the late nineteenth century on."
 Winroth, “Where Gratian Slept,” 106.

-[28] R.W.
-Southern takes an extreme position with respect to Gratian's teaching career, citing as late as 1995 Gratian's supposed association with the Camaldolese order to advance an argument that he had never been a teacher: "Reliable writers after his death affirmed that Gratian was a
+[28] Southern takes an extreme position with respect to Gratian's teaching career, citing as late as 1995 Gratian's supposed association with the Camaldolese order to advance an argument that he had never been a teacher: "Reliable writers after his death affirmed that Gratian was a